 The Master of Research (MRes), the Master of Science by Research (MSc (Res)) and the Master of Studies by Research (MSt (Res)) are research-based Masters degrees.
 You will engage in a full-time research project and write a dissertation.
 It is an excellent opportunity to spend a shorter time in a research environment either for a standalone degree or as preparation for a PhD.

 The Master of Fine Arts (MFA) in Creative Writing is a postgraduate degree offered by the School of English, and allows students to complete a substantial piece of creative work.
 It is also the standard qualification for those who wish to teach Creative Writing.
-It consists of two distinct years of study in either Prose, Poetry or Writing for Performance; both years include careers skills modules.
+It consists of two distinct years of study in either prose or poetry; both years include careers skills modules.
 The first year is taught through technical seminars, workshops and individual tuition.
-In the second year, students will receive individual supervision, and submit creative work in the form of a short thesis.
+In the second year, students will receive individual supervision and submit creative work in the form of a short thesis.

 The Engineering Doctorate (EngD) is a four-year research degree with a strong industry focus.
 A substantial amount of time is dedicated to research work, usually based at the premises of the sponsor company, with the remaining time being spent on taught coursework at the University.